-Glycemic index is an easy and simple of analyzing what goes into your body or is a measure to analyze the extent of change in blood glucose in your body(glycemic response).
+Glycemic index is an easy and simple way of analyzing what goes into your body or is a measure to analyze the extent of change in blood glucose in your body(glycemic response).
 It can also help you choose healthier alternatives for your daily meals.
 By choosing foods with a lower glycemic index, individuals can help support healthy metabolism and blood sugar regulation.

 GI values can vary depending on the ripeness of the food, the degree of processing, and the cooking method.